mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_6/Dem6.md

 cca1<-cca(otu_c~Group, data=meta)
 cca1

-# Intrepretation: how variable Group impact microbial community composition
+# Intrepretation: how variable "Group" impacts microbial community composition accordign to CCA
-The total variation before the matrix is subjected to weighted regression is 0.4955; this is the variation that could be explained
+The total variation (i.e., Inertia) before the matrix is subjected to weighted regression is 0.4955; this is the variation in the data that could be explained
-The variation in the community matrix that explained after weighted regression is 0.1707; this is the variation that will be explained by the axes in the CCA
+The variation in the community matrix that is explained after weighted regression is 0.1707; this is the variation explained by the axes in the CCA
-The variance of the residuals of the regression is 0.3248; this is the variation that will not be explained by the axes in the CCA, which can be subjected to CA.
-Hence 0.1707/0.4955=0.345 (34.5%) of the total variation of data was captured in the CCA by the Group variable
+The variance of the residuals of the regression is 0.3248; this is the variation not explained by the axes in the CCA Hence 0.1707/0.4955=0.345 (34.5%) of the total variation in the data was captured in the CCA by the "Group" variable
 ```